AndreasLudviksen/omniplan-exporter/README.md

 # OmniPlan Exporter

-This project processes an XML file and extracts various elements to insert into a SQLite database.
-It includes functionality to handle tasks, resources, assignments, calendars, calendar weekdays, and calendar exceptions.
-Additionally, it synchronizes tasks with Jira and generates various reports.
+This project processes an export from Omniplan (as an XML file) and migrates the data to a SQLite database.
+The project offers synchronization of Jira tasks, and producese reports from the data in the database.

 ## Project Structure